jameskermode/aps-length/README.md

 _ghostscript_ (http://www.ghostscript.com/) or ImageMagick _identify_
 (http://www.imagemagick.org) to be available on your path.

+Use --figs=gs if you have .eps or .pdf figures, and --figs=identify if you have .png figures.

     Options:
       -h, --help            show this help message and exit -v key value, --var=key value